-The ongoing priority at Springpole Gold Project is to continue to advance the project through the provincial and federal environmental assessment ("EA") processes, both of which are currently underway.
-The goal is to prepare a synchronized Environmental Impact Statement ("EIS") that satisfies both the federal and provincial requirements.
+The ongoing priority at the Springpole Gold Project is to continue to advance the project through the federal and provincial EA processes, both of which are currently underway.
+The goal is to prepare a synchronized EIS that satisfies both the federal and provincial requirements.

 - The federal EA process was initiated through the submission of a Project Description ("PD") to the Canadian Environmental Assessment Agency (the "Agency") in February 2018.
 The PD was used by the Agency to determine whether an EA was required for the Springpole Gold Project and to prepare guidelines regarding the completion of an EA.
 On April 20, 2018, the Agency determined that a federal EA is required for the Springpole Gold Project, and EIS guidelines for the federal EA were issued to First Mining on June 19, 2018.
-The EIS is expected to be submitted to the Impact Assessment Agency of Canada during Q2 2021, and project approval is expected to take approximately 24 months, after which permitting for construction can commence. - For the provincial process, First Mining entered into a Voluntary Agreement with the Ontario Ministry of Environment, Conservation and Parks ("MECP") (formerly MOECC) in April 2018 to conduct an EA for the project.
+The EIS is expected to be submitted to the Impact Assessment Agency of Canada during 2021, and project approval is expected to take approximately 24 months, after which permitting for construction can commence. - For the provincial process, First Mining entered into a Voluntary Agreement with the Ontario Ministry of Environment, Conservation and Parks ("MECP") (formerly MOECC) in April 2018 to conduct an EA for the Springpole Gold project.
 There are two main stages in the provincial EA process, namely the development of Terms of Reference ("ToR") and the development of the EA Report.
 The ToR is a work plan which will outline how the EA will be prepared.
-The ToR will address the community consultation and engagement plan, key components of the project, and the range of alternatives that will be considered by First Mining. - First Mining commenced community consultation and engagement with the communities of interest in July 2018 and has held consultation meetings with Indigenous communities and other stakeholders.
-The Company is now in its second round of consultation in readiness for the preparation of the ToR.
-First Mining continues with community consultations and engagement and submitted the second draft of the ToR to MECP on January 21, 2020.
-First Mining anticipates completing another round of consultation and receiving final approval of the ToR by Q4 2020. - While the permitting process is ongoing, the Company continued to undertake a "data gap assessment" on the environmental baseline work required at Springpole Gold Project to identify any remaining work requirements.
-Data collection programs to further advance the EA processes for the summer of 2020 will include aquatic environs, hydrology, surface water quality monitoring, hydrogeology, geotechnical investigation, and tailings and mine rock geochemical characterization.
+The ToR will address the community consultation and engagement plan, key components of the project, and the range of alternatives that will be considered by First Mining.
+First Mining submitted a draft ToR to MECP on August 21, 2020, and is currently engaged in consultation and review of that document. - First Mining commenced community consultation and engagement with the communities of interest in July 2018 and has held consultation meetings with Indigenous communities and other stakeholders.
+First Mining continues with community consultations and engagement and submitted the second draft of the ToR to MECP on January 21, 2020 and the third draft on August 21, 2020.
+First Mining anticipates completing another round of consultation and receiving final approval of the ToR in Q1 2021. - While the permitting process is ongoing, the Company completed a "data gap assessment" on the environmental baseline work required at Springpole Gold Project to identify any remaining work requirements.
+Data collection programs to further advance the EA processes in 2020 included aquatic environs, hydrology, surface water quality monitoring, hydrogeology, geotechnical investigation, and tailings and mine rock geochemical characterization.
+The Company will continue undertaking these studies.

 The final EIS guidelines outline federal information requirements for the preparation of an EIS and were prepared after taking into consideration comments received from federal departments, the Ontario provincial ministry, Indigenous groups and the general public.
-To meet the requirements of the EIS, the Company has already undertaken a broad range of environmental baseline studies at Springpole Gold Project to collect biophysical data, which includes fish community and habitat surveys, species at risk surveys, atmospheric environment surveys as well as surface, groundwater and hydrology surveys.
+To meet the requirements of the EIS, the Company has already undertaken a broad range of environmental baseline studies at the Springpole Gold Project to collect biophysical data, which includes fish community and habitat surveys, species at risk surveys, atmospheric environment surveys as well as surface, groundwater and hydrology surveys.
 Currently, the Company is collecting environmental baseline data and other information to prepare an EIS for Springpole Gold Project.
 The Company chose to continue to stay in the Canadian Environmental Assessment Act, 2012 permitting process and not move to the newly enacted Impact Assessment Act process.